Accessibility statement

 • BA (Hons) English and Sociology, University of the Witwatersrand (South Africa)

-Patricia Hamilton joined the University of York as a Lecturer in Sociology in September 2022.
-She completed her undergraduate degree in South Africa, majoring in English and Sociology, before moving to the UK for an MA in Gender Studies, funded by a Commonwealth scholarship.
+I joined the University of York as a Lecturer in Sociology in September 2022.
+I completed my undergraduate degree in South Africa, majoring in English and Sociology, before moving to the UK for an MA in Gender Studies, funded by a Commonwealth scholarship.

-For her PhD at the University of Western Ontario, Patricia interviewed black mothers living in the UK and Canada and explored their engagements with attachment parenting, a popular parenting philosophy that emphasises secure attachment between mother and child and is promoted as a ‘natural’ and ‘instinctive’ approach to raising children.
+For my PhD at the University of Western Ontario, I interviewed black mothers living in the UK and Canada and explored their engagements with attachment parenting, a popular parenting philosophy that emphasises secure attachment between mother and child and is promoted as a ‘natural’ and ‘instinctive’ approach to raising children.

 The monograph based on this doctoral research, Black Mothers and Attachment Parenting, was published in the Bristol University Press Sociology of Children and Families series and was shortlisted for the 2021 BSA Philip Abrams Memorial Prize.

-Prior to joining York, Patricia was a Marie Curie Research Fellow at the Thomas Coram Research Unit in UCL’s Social Research Institute.
-Her project examined parenting leave policies in the UK since the 1970s from the perspective of black parents.
+Prior to joining York, I was a Marie Curie Research Fellow at the Thomas Coram Research Unit in UCL’s Social Research Institute.
+My project examined parenting leave policies in the UK since the 1970s from the perspective of black parents.

-Patricia is an Associate Editor for Families, Relationships and Societies and serves on the editorial board of Sociology.
+I am an Associate Editor for Families, Relationships and Societies (since 2021) and serve on the editorial board of Sociology (since 2023).

 Research